nameless-and-blameless/TAG/reports/Food.md

 Your vigilance can protect you and your loved ones from potentially deadly counterfeit products.
 Stay alert and stay safe.

 ![IMG_20240820_163241296](https://github.com/user-attachments/assets/95c5d894-5ff4-4053-b5d2-06c00ef3bb9e)
+According to the Creator every item pictured is deadly, the products were received by His servant, Kelvin Williams.
+They were provided to him by undercover CIA and FBI personnel as "food assistance" on August 19, 2024.